Top Storey Club: The fire

 On the night of the fire, the club was quiet with it being a Monday.
 Between 20 and 25 people were in the club.
 At 11pm, less than half an hour after the visit by the owner, the manager Bill Bohannon smelt smoke.
 He went down the single wooden staircase, which was the only means of access and egress.
 Upon arriving at the ground floor, he saw smoke coming under the door leading to the furniture workshop.
 He kicked the door down and was confronted with a raging inferno.
 The intensity of the fire prevented him returning upstairs, but he managed to escape.
 This inferno quickly spread up the stairs towards the club.
 As there was no other means of escape, some customers took to jumping from the windows.
 The windows available were those at the back, where there was an eight-floor drop onto bricks by the river channel.

 Bolton Fire Brigade arrived within three minutes, but were unable to enter due to the intense fire.
 It was not possible to access the back with ladders, due to the river, and the turntable ladder was not long enough to bridge the river to reach the upper floors.
 Bolton were backed up by fire engines from Leigh, Horwich (Lancashire County Fire Brigade) and Bury (Bury Fire Brigade).
 The blaze took 2.5 hours to bring under control and allow the firemen to bridge the burnt staircase with their ladders gaining access to the top floors.
 The scene was, as one fireman said, “horrific,” with 14 people dead in the club.
 Of those in the club at the time of the fire, the manager Bill Bohannon escaped, 14 died in the club, five died from jump injuries and two, maybe three, jumped and survived.
 The number is not clear due to difficulty in accessing the river channel and a comment that someone who had jumped was seen running away.
 Police Constable Brian White said he only saw three jump from the building.
-There were 11 men and eight women killed in the tragedy.
-Denis Wilson and Richard Sorrensen, the owners, and Sheila Bohannon, wife of the manager were among those who perished in the fire.
+The fatalities included 11 men and eight women.
+Denis Wilson and Richard Sorrensen, the owners, and Sheila Bohannon, wife of the manager, were among those who perished in the fire.